-A wok is a versatile kitchenware that most people love to use to prepare various dishes as noted by Cookswares.co.
+A wok is versatile kitchenware that most people love to use to prepare various dishes as noted by Cookswares.co.
 When you cook your vegetables and meat it seems like all drama.
-As the high flames curve around the pan and the contents tossed up and down.
+As the high flames curve around the pan and the contents are tossed up and down.
 Therefore, although you can use a frying pan, if you want a fast meal, the wok will provide that as it distributes the heat evenly, and it is now loved in most restaurants and homes as well.
 Not only can you use a wok to stir fry but you can also use it to stew, boil, and steam, among other dishes that a household needs.
 However, even if you have the best wok on the market, it is vital to be familiar with the fundamentals of wok cookery as in the article below.
 Additionally, it’s never too late to learn how to cook.

 Choose The Right Wok For You